collapsed-stacks/startups/questions/12518/what-are-the-pros-and-cons-of-founder-dual-class-stock.md

 - tagged: `investors`, `founder`, `stock`
 - score: 0

-<p>I would like to have a Dual class stock structure for my common stock to have super voting rights.</p>
+I would like to have a Dual class stock structure for my common stock to have super voting rights.

-<p>Can someone explain what are the pros and cons if I go with such structure?</p>
+Can someone explain what are the pros and cons if I go with such structure?